ECG-Based Patient Identification: A Comprehensive Evaluation Across Health and Activity Conditions: Abstract

 \section{Abstract}

 Over the course of the past two decades, a substantial body of research has substantiated the viability of utilising cardiac signals as a biometric modality.
 This paper presents a novel approach for patient identification in healthcare systems using electrocardiogram signals.
-A convolutional neural network is used to classify users based on images extracted from ECG signals.
-The proposed identification system is evaluated in multiple databases, providing a comprehensive understanding of its potential in real-world scenarios.
-The impact of Cardiovascular Diseases on generic user identification has been largely overlooked in previous studies.
-The presented method takes into account the cardiovascular condition of the patients, ensuring that the results obtained are not biased or limited.
-Furthermore, the results obtained are consistent and reliable, with lower error rates and higher accuracy metrics, as demonstrated through extensive experimentation.
-All these features make the proposed method a valuable contribution to the field of patient identification in healthcare systems, and make it a strong contender for practical applications.
+A convolutional neural network (CNN) is employed to classify users based on electrocardiomatrices, a specific type of image derived from ECG signals.
+The proposed identification system is evaluated in multiple databases, {achieving up to 99.84\% accuracy on healthy subjects, 97.09\% on patients with cardiovascular diseases, and 97.89\% on mixed populations including both healthy and arrhythmic patients.
+The system also performs robustly under varying activity conditions, achieving 91.32\% accuracy in scenarios involving different physical activities.
+These consistent and reliable results, with low error rates such as a FAR of 0.01\% and FRR of 0.157\% in the best cases, demonstrate the method's significant advancement in subject identification within healthcare systems.
+By considering patients' cardiovascular conditions and activity levels, the proposed approach addresses gaps in the existing literature, positioning it as a strong candidate for practical applications in real-world healthcare settings.}